Edictum

 |

-At every step, the system prefers the most recent known-good contracts.
-When the SSE connection drops, the agent continues enforcing whatever contracts it last successfully loaded into memory -- no external cache is involved.
-If no contracts are available at all, every tool call is denied.
-The agent cannot silently operate without contract enforcement.
+At every step, the system prefers the most recent known-good rulesets.
+When the SSE connection drops, the agent continues enforcing whatever rulesets it last successfully loaded into memory -- no external cache is involved.
+If no rulesets are available at all, every tool call is blocked.
+The agent cannot silently operate without rule enforcement.

-Edictum.reload() atomically swaps contracts from a new YAML bundle.
-If the new bundle fails to load (parse error, schema validation error), the swap is aborted and the previous contracts remain in effect.
+Edictum.reload() atomically swaps rulesets from new YAML.
+If the new ruleset fails to load (parse error, schema validation error), the swap is aborted and the previous rulesets remain in effect.
 This is the same fail-closed principle applied to hot-reload.

 Input Validation: First Line of Defense